Showing posts with label Salmonella. Show all posts

 Salmonella and Food

-You may know that Salmonella can contaminate poultry and eggs, but it also sneaks its way into many other foods.
+You may know that Salmonella can contaminate poultry and eggs, but it also sneaks into many other foods.
 Learn what you can do to make your food safer to eat.

 Salmonella is a bacteria that commonly causes foodborne illness, sometimes called “food poisoning.”
-CDC estimates Salmonella causes 1 million foodborne illnesses every year in the United States.
+The CDC estimates That It causes 1 million foodborne illnesses annually in the United States.
 During the past few years, outbreaks of Salmonella illness have been linked to contaminated cucumbers, chicken, eggs, pistachios, raw tuna, sprouts, and many other foods.

 Five Facts That May Surprise You